MayInstitute/MayInstitute2017/Program3_Intro stat in R/02-rstats.md

 bar plot to a scatterplot.
 This helps in creating publication quality plots with minimal amounts of adjustments and tweaking.

+### Comparison between base graphics and `ggplot2`

+**Base graphics**

+Uses a *canvas model* a series of instructions that sequentially fill the plotting canvas.
+While this model is very useful to build plots bits by bits bottom up, which is useful in some cases, it has some clear drawback:

+* Layout choices have to be made without global overview over what may still be coming.
+* Different functions for different plot types with different interfaces.
+* No standard data input.
+* Many routine tasks require a lot of boilerplate code.
+* No concept of facets/lattices/viewports.
+* Poor default colours.

+**The grammar of graphics**

+The components of `ggplot2`'s of graphics are

+1. A **tidy** dataset
+2. A choice of geometric objects that servers as the visual representation of the data - for instance, points, lines, rectangles, contours.
+3. A description of how the variables in the data are mapped to visual properties (aesthetics) or the geometric objects, and an associated scale (e.g. linear, logarithmic, rang)
+4. A statistical summarisation rule
+5. A coordinate system.
+6. A facet specification, i.e. the use of several plots to look at the same data.

 Fist of all, we need to load the `ggplot2` package